minsol21/CRS05/README.md

 ### What We Encountered
 **Problem**: In Task 5.1.d, the ratio of experiments for which the true probability was outside the 95% confidence interval was always 0.
 This suggests that the estimated probabilities always fell within the expected range, which is statistically unlikely.
+Also, we reduced the number of experiments from 10000 to 100 since running the code was too slow.

 #### Potential Reasons:
 1. **Statistical Anomalies**: Given the random nature of the experiments, it's possible that the simulation results are showing a rare scenario where the estimates are unusually accurate.
 However, this should not consistently result in a ratio of 0 over many trials.